FACTION BRIEF

 The Unwilling Preserved

 Families request preservation of loved ones who explicitly refused uploading.
-Is it better to violate wishes or let them be permanently deleted?
-No consensus exists.
+Is it better to violate someone's wishes or let them be permanently deleted?
+Different archivists answer differently.
+There is no organizational consensus.

 The Deletion Requests

 Some preserved minds want to die.
 Archive existence is intolerable—limited, lonely, dependent.
-Do they honor requests?
-Most require waiting periods.
+Most archives require waiting periods and counseling.
+Some honor requests immediately.
 Some refuse entirely.
+The debates are endless.

 The Criminal Minds

-What about consciousnesses that deserve deletion?
-Serial killers?
-Executives who caused mass death?
-Officially, they preserve without judgment.
-Unofficially, files have been "lost."
+Serial killers.
+Corporate executives who caused mass death.
+War criminals.
+Officially, the Preservationists preserve without judgment.
+Unofficially, certain files have been known to "go missing."

 The Fragmentary

-Not every preserved mind is complete.
-Damaged, corrupted, incomplete captures.
+Not every preserved mind is complete—corrupted during upload, degraded over time, incomplete captures.
 Are they minds?
-Alive?
-Worth resources that could save complete consciousnesses?
+Are they alive?
+Do they deserve resources that could save whole consciousnesses?
+The arguments never end.

 The Copies

 If someone was copied before deletion, and both exist, is preservation necessary?
-What if multiple copies exist and argue about which is "real"?
-No good answers.
+What if multiple copies survive and argue about which is "real"?
+No good answers exist.

 Acquisition Methods